Woody Dumart: Professional career

 During the 1935-36 season Dumart would appear in 46 games for the Cubs scoring 21 points.
 He would also make his debut for the Bruins appearing in one game for the team as well during the season.
 He would then spend the bulk of the 1936–37 seasons in the minor leagues with the Boston Cubs of the Can-Am League, Dumart made the Bruins for good in early 1937.
 Reunited with Schmidt and Bauer, the trio become one of the most famous lines in hockey history.
 Dumart scored his first NHL goal on February 21, 1937, in a 2–2 tie versus the Montreal Canadiens at Boston Garden.
 Dumart – at 6'1", one of the largest wingers of his day – was the skilled checking and defensive component to the line, while contributing good scoring.
 The trio led the Bruins to the team's first of four consecutive Prince of Wales Trophy wins as the NHL's best team in the regular season.
 Following a 29-point regular season in 1938–39, Dumart added 4 points in 12 playoff games.
 The Bruins eliminated the New York Rangers, then defeated the Toronto Maple Leafs four games to one to capture Boston's first Stanley Cup championship in ten years.
 The following year In 1939–40, Schmidt led the NHL in points with 52 while Dumart and Bauer finished second and third respectively with 43 each.
 It was the first time in league history that three linemates finished in the top three spots in NHL scoring.
 This would lead to Dumart being named to the second All-Star team for the first time during the 1939–40 season.
 The following season Dumart would have another good season scoring 18 goals and 15 assists helping the Bruins win the 1941 Stanley cup.
 Dumart would then once again be named to the Second All-Star for the 1940–41 season.

-Dumart scored his 1st NHL hat-trick vs the Chicago Black Hawks on Christmas Day December 25, 1939 at Boston Garden in a 6-3 Bruins win.
+Dumart scored his first NHL hat-trick vs the Chicago Black Hawks on December 25, 1939 at Boston Garden in a 6-3 Bruins victory.